Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified a single project expected to affect this region: Tea Gardens Library Upgrade & Extension, Port Stephens Local Environmental Plan (LEP) & Development Control Plan (DCP), Port Stephens Housing Delivery Program, and Nelson Bay Road Duplication - Williamtown to Bobs Farm are key projects.
-The following list details those most relevant.
+AreaSearch has identified one major project likely affecting this region: Tea Gardens Library Upgrade & Extension, Port Stephens Local Environmental Plan (LEP) & Development Control Plan (DCP), Port Stephens Housing Delivery Program, and Nelson Bay Road Duplication - Williamtown to Bobs Farm are key projects, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.